victorhsr/TTXN/README.md

 ```
 # Strategies

-* ``PostgresqlSchemaTenantTransactionHandler`` the <a href="https://www.postgresql.org/">Postgresql</a> supports multiple schemas in the same database, and this strategy take advantage of this feature and switch between schemas to execut the commands in database
+* ``PostgresqlChangeSchemaTtxnHandler`` the <a href="https://www.postgresql.org/">Postgresql</a> supports multiple schemas in the same database, and this strategy take advantage of this feature and switch between schemas to execut the commands in database

-* ``MysqlChangeDatabaseTenantTransactionHandler`` the <a href="https://www.mysql.com/">Mysql</a> treats the database and schema as one, so, in this strategy the handler make a switch between databases to execut the commands
+* ``MysqlChangeDatabaseTtxnHandler`` the <a href="https://www.mysql.com/">Mysql</a> treats the database and schema as one, so, in this strategy the handler make a switch between databases to execut the commands